 When you use the Free Transform tool or the Transform panel to scale, rotate, and skew instances, groups, and text, Animate saves the original size and rotation values with the object.
 This lets you remove the transformations you applied and restore the original values.

 To create new shapes by combining or altering existing objects, use the Combine Objects commands in the Modify menu (Modify > Combine Objects).
-In some cases, the stacking order of selected objects determines how the operation works.
+Sometimes, the stacking order of selected objects determines how the operation works.

 Each command applies to specific types of graphic objects, which are noted below.
 A merge shape is a shape drawn with a tool set to Merge Drawing mode.
 A drawing Object is a shape drawn with a tool set to Object Drawing mode.